top of page

 Welcome

-At Rainbow Muse, we take a collaborative and participatory approach to care, grounded in the belief that community connection, collective care, and creativity are vital for wellbeing and belonging.
+At Rainbow Muse, I take a collaborative and participatory approach to care, grounded in the belief that community connection, collective care, and creativity are vital for wellbeing and belonging.

 Chenai is a NDIS Registered Provider for both Therapeutic Supports and Innovative Community Participation, with a strong focus on using creative methods to mobilise communities for cultural resilience and revitalisation.